 Odd Numbers This is a trick known by decorators everywhere!
 Odd numbers are pleasing to the human eye.
 A set of three candles in a centerpiece, three pillows on a couch, etc. The same goes for plants!
 Arranging them in groups of three, five, seven, or more creates a nice visual appeal.

 Having some sort of theme in your choice of containers also helps bring cohesion to your groupings, whether it is having pots of a similar style in different colors, or similar colors in different styles.
 Keeping one aspect of your pottery selection common among them all will really help tie in all the different aspects of your display.

 These are just a few general suggestions that we hope will help in your decorating endeavors.
-Apply one of these ideas, or all of them!
+Apply one of these ideas or all of them!
 And if you are still struggling with coming up with a houseplant display that you really love, we are here to help!
-Bath Garden Center offers a Houseplant Consultation service!
 Take a photo of your space and provide us with some details about the area, the lighting it receives, or where you hope to place your plant, and we will respond with a list of houseplants that we think would grow well in your space, as well as a list of recommendations and ideas from one of our houseplant professionals!
-And do you want to know the best part?
-IT’S FREE!!
-Find our Houseplant Consultation page HERE and fill out the form to get in contact with us!
+Fill out our contact form to get in touch with us.
+You can also give us a call or come into the Garden Center.
 We look forward to helping you create your very own houseplant jungle!